How to get sponsorship jobs in Australia

 Lets take a look at what a successfully sponsored person has done:

 1) They tapped into the sponsorship job market.
-This is a big one, most people fail to understand.
-Only some employers are willing (or able) to sponsor so even if there is a high demand for what you do, you need to find who these employers are.
+This is a big one that most people fail to understand.
+Only some employers are willing (or able) to sponsor.
+So even if there is a high demand for what you do, you need to find who these employers are (that is, a registered Standard Business Sponsor).
 Just understanding this is a big first step.
 The next step is actually uncover the employers and the jobs that match your experience and whom can also sponsor you.

 2) They are in Australia, or found a way to attend interviews.
 Despite technology that allows us to do video interviews and "meet online" - many employers still want to meet you before taking the plunge.
 Not to say this is a deal breaker, but if you are currently overseas waiting for "the call" then I am afraid you might be waiting a long time.

-The trick for you as an indvidual is to address all three elements of a successful job search.
+The trick for you as an individual is to address all three elements of a successful job search.